What is Bionics4Education?

 If you are interested in doing your own developments with the Bionic Flower, here are some examples regarding: programming, 3D printing and robotics.
 Click on DIY Projects

-Note: Available soon
+Note: Available now

 Innovative modular concept